rmoestl/C-3PO/README.md

 Note the use of `th:utext` to spit out the HTML string in `markdownContent`.
 Beware that `th:utext` renders **unescaped** text.

 #### Define HTML title and meta tags in markdown

 C-3PO introduced an extension to commonmark allowing editors to define the `title` and `meta tags` for the resulting HTML page.

 **Why is this useful?**

-1. Reader Experience: people like when browser tabs show meaningful titles
+1. Reader Experience: People like when browser tabs show meaningful titles.
-2. SERPs: the contents of the `meta description` tag is shown on *search engine result pages (SERP)*.
+2. SERPs: The contents of the `meta description` tag is shown on *search engine result pages (SERP)*.
 Ideally a description is 150 to 160 characters long.
 A good meta description will raise the chances that search engine users click through to your site.

 **So, how do I define these meta tags?**

+Here is an example:

 ```
 $meta-title: A catchy page title